 I admit that for I am brand loyal for some items.

-If you are brand loyal, buy only when it’s on sale.
-Stock up when the price is discounted (make sure the product will not expire or go bad before you can use it) and this will help you save money and hedge against inflation.
+If you are brand loyal, only buy when it’s on sale.
+Stock up when the price is discounted (make sure the product will not expire before you can use it) and this will help you save money and hedge against inflation.

 One of the worst things you can do is to buy items just because they are on sale.
 I used to fall for this shopping trick in the past – I would buy clothing, shoes and accessories because I loved the thrill of finding a deal.